 Workplace incivility acts like a productivity-blocking cancer, slashing productivity by 20%, blocking 13% of management time, and causing 12% of great talent to leave.

 In fact, on average just accounting for the negative impact of human factors of stress, workplace incivility and poor leadership, companies are achieving 12% less in annual turnover.

-Emotional Intelligence and Industry 4.0 at the group level At the communal level Emotional Intelligence also dominates performance at work.
+At the communal level Emotional Intelligence also dominates performance at work.
 Consider that more than 85% of leadership competencies lie in the domain of Emotional Intelligence and one gets a sense of how significantly it undergirds organisational influence.
 And that influence is reflected indicatively in organisational culture.
 A robust organisational culture is a massive competitive advantage.
 Click To Tweet Slogans like: “culture eats strategy for breakfast…” (Peter Drucker) and “the way we do things around here” (Edgar Schein) focus the spotlight on what it is for people to work optimally together; for people to flourish as a group.
 Culture is powerfully influenced by emotional intelligence.

 Effective Emotional Intelligence development is critical

 The bottom line is that, in the new way of working, without an organisation full of people who are able to contribute the competencies that add the value only humans can bring, there is simply no chance of competing against others that are getting this right.
 Industry 4.0 has brought into focus the need to develop people’s psychological competencies.
 Click To Tweet

 Along with Industry 4.0 has come significant shifts in what is possible in developing the psychological competencies of a workforce.
 Technology platforms can now facilitate Emotional Intelligence development online.
 This new world approach requires development to be through neuroscience aligned pedagogies, at scale, while providing rich data metrics along the way.